pipispipa/Shipping-Counties/readme.txt

 == Description ==

-The "Ship From Countries for WooCommerce" plugin enhances your WooCommerce store by allowing you to specify and display the countries from which each product is shipped.
+Enhances WooCommerce by allowing you to display shipping countries on product pages as flags.
-It adds a user-friendly meta box in the product edit screen where you can easily specify the shipping countries.
-These countries are then displayed on the product detail page as flags, providing a clear and visually appealing indication of shipping origins to your customers.
-This plugin ensures compatibility with WooCommerce's High Performance Order Storage (HPOS) feature, making it a must-have for stores looking to provide detailed shipping information.

 Key Features:
 - Easy-to-use meta box for specifying shipping countries on the product edit screen.